Taekwondo Black Belt Age Requirements [What are They?]

 Who is the youngest black belt in Taekwondo?

-The youngest black belt in Taekwondo is stated an Indian girl Tanya Yogi.
+The youngest black belt in Taekwondo is, as stated, an Indian girl Tanya Yogi.
 She obtained her black belt rank in 2016 in South Korea.
 The degree was registered by Kukkiwon.
 Tanya was only 5 years old.

 youngest black belt in Taekwondo